aaronhall/backbone.mediator.js/README.md

   }
 });

-// first parameter here is arbitrary, but should be unique across all Directors (if you choose to use)
+// first parameter here is arbitrary, but should be unique across all
-// more than one).
-If the name is already registered, the old Director is detached and replaced by the new one.
+// Directors (if you choose to use more than one).
+If the name is already
+// registered, the old Director is unregistered and replaced by the new one.
 Backbone.Mediator.register('main', new AppDirector());
 ```